 Why I Still Teach Old-School Yoga

 While I’m happy to see yoga get the widespread recognition it deserves, I sometimes long for the simplicity of the old days.
 I wish I could say I still knew all the yoga teachers in town, like I did when there were fewer than 10 of us.
-There may be close to 1,000 in my town as of now.
+There are literally thousands of teachers in my town as of now.
 I know my classes seem like an anachronism, slow-paced with only the soundtrack of our own collective breath, in comfortable temperatures and with little attention to fashion other than for comfort.
-I've often wondered if I were to conform my classes to the Western evolution of yoga, if I would attract large numbers of students as the studios do.
+I’ve often wondered if I were to conform my classes to the Western evolution of yoga, if I would attract large numbers of students as the studios do.

 In other words, life kicks our collective butts enough already.
 Yoga practice is my time to replenish myself and relax my edgy nervous system.
-While it obviously is working for a whole lot of people—most of the population practicing yoga—fast-paced, sweaty yoga with loud music and high heat feels like the exact opposite of what I need.
+While it seems to work well for a whole lot of people—most of the population practicing yoga—fast-paced, sweaty yoga with loud music and high heat feels like the exact opposite of what I need.

 I teach old-school yoga because that is the yoga I love.
 It is my passion.
 My simple, slow-paced practice never fails to clear my body/mind, to make me feel clean, calm, energetic and easeful.
 My morning practice sets me up to meet my own wall-to-wall days from a deep core of peace.